circonus/irondb-docs/operations.md

 values will be reported as "unknown".
 This indicates that the remote node is either down or there is a network problem preventing communication with that node.
 Check that port 8112/udp is permitted between all cluster nodes.

+#### Display Colors
+Both gossip age and replication latency are also indicated using color.

+The heading of the node being viewed will always be displayed in blue.

+Gossip ages for remote nodes are colored in the heading as follows:
+ * Green means a difference of less than 2 seconds
+ * Yellow means a difference of more than 2 seconds and less than 8 seconds
+ * Red means a difference of more than 8 seconds
+ * Black means no gossip packets have been received from the remote host since this host last booted.

+Replication latency indicators, including both the right portion of the heading as well as the individual remote nodes, will be colored as follows:
+ * Green for less than 30 seconds behind
+ * Yellow for more than 30 seconds but less than 270 seconds (4.5 minutes) behind
+ * Red for more than 270 seconds (4.5 minutes) behind

 ### Topology Tab